DowDuPont's Andrew Liveris steps down, names CEO for new Dow

 (Reuters) - DowDuPont Inc chief Andrew Liveris will step down on April 1, making good on an earlier promise to retire as the company named existing managers to head its materials science unit when it is spun off as Dow next year.

-Jim Fitterling, currently chief operating officer of the materials science unit, will become its chief executive under the Dow brand in a spin-off planned for the first quarter of 2019, the company said in a statement.
+Liveris, a 40-year industry veteran, is exiting after piloting the merger of the United States’ two largest chemical producers - Dupont and Dow - in a $130 billion deal last year.
+That paved the way for the new firm to be divided into three separate businesses.

+The materials science unit, which accounts for most legacy Dow businesses and will retain the Dow brand, produces chemicals that go into making everything from cosmetics to packaging material to brake fluids.

-Fitterling’s current Chief Financial Officer Howard Ungerleider will serve as Dow’s CFO.
-Both men are Dow veterans and have worked extensively on the merger.
+It will be headed by the division’s current chief operating officer Jim Fitterling and his Chief Financial Officer Howard Ungerleider, both Dow veterans who have worked extensively on the merger.

-Liveris, who headed U.S. President Donald Trump’s Manufacturing Council until it was disbanded last year, was chief executive of Dow Chemical until 2004 and continued as executive chairman after its merger with DuPont last year.

-He will remain as a director of the combined board until July 1, in keeping with previously announced plans to retire on that date.
+The company has not announced who will lead the two other units, a specialty plastics and polymers business which will carry the DuPont name, and agriculture-focussed Corteva Agriscience.

-“The plans announced today (are) the result of many years of working on a succession pipeline,” Liveris told Reuters.
+“The plans announced today (are) the result of many years of working on a succession pipeline,” Liveris told Reuters, adding that he made up his mind to leave during the Christmas holidays.

 “Jim and Howard have been valued members of Dow’s and my most senior leadership team and have each played a pivotal role in developing and executing Dow’s market-driven strategy.”

-Fitterling looked at synergies as Dow combined with DuPont, while Ungerleider worked on the shape of the spinoff.

-A second specialty products unit will be called DuPont and the third agricultural unit Corteva Agriscience.
-Their spinoffs are expected to start by June 1, 2019.
+63-year-old Liveris spent more than forty years at Dow Chemical - more than a decade of those as CEO - before taking over as executive chairman at the joint company.

+He will stay on as director until July 1, after which he will retire, in line with an initial announcement two years ago.

-Liveris did not say what he plans to do after retirement but said it could be something in the “intersection of business and policy.”
+Liveris did not say what he plans to do after retirement but said it could be something in the“intersection of business and policy.”

+He was named head of President Trump’s Manufacturing Council before its dissolution last year.
+Before that, Liveris had served as co-chair of President Obama’s Advanced Manufacturing Partnership steering committee.

+DowDuPont shares were trading at $72.40 Monday morning, little changed from Friday.

 Reporting by Taenaz Shakir and Abinaya Vijayaraghavan in Bengaluru; Editing by Vyas Mohan and Arun Koyyur